Why create an LGBTQIA+ inclusive syllabus classroom environment?

 - Rainbow Center Library: If you are looking for a book or movie on the LGBTQIA+ community, check out our library!
 You can review the content online.

-- Gender Inclusive and Single-Stall Restroom Map: This map and list of gender-inclusive restrooms can help you identify where the nearest inclusive restroom to your classroom is.
+- UConn Gender-Inclusive Restroom Map: This map and list of gender-inclusive restrooms can help you identify where the nearest inclusive restroom to your classroom is.

 - Ask students for pronouns and their chosen name on the first day of class, and use those identifiers throughout the semester.